toughpixels/toughpixels.github.io/content/tips/making-a-homepage-with-hugo/index.md

 There is nothing there but an empty HTML page.

-{{< figure src="Change-Directory-into-Hugo-Project,-Run-Hugo-Server,-Examine-Errors.png" caption="Change Directory into Hugo Project, Run Hugo Server" >}}
+{{< image src="Change-Directory-into-Hugo-Project,-Run-Hugo-Server,-Examine-Errors.png" caption="Change Directory into Hugo Project, Run Hugo Server" >}}

 ## Fill In An Empty Homepage